dwarvesf/playground/Frontend/react/rendering-strategies.md

 ### 1. Client-Side Rendering (CSR)

-**CSR** is the default rendering approach in React applications, where everything from data fetching to rendering happens in the browser.
+CSR is the default rendering approach in React applications, where everything from data fetching to rendering happens in the browser.
 The server delivers a minimal HTML file with a JavaScript bundle, and React takes over from there, rendering the content on the client's side.

-#### How It Works:
+#### How It Works

 - The browser downloads the JavaScript bundle, which contains the React code.
 - React builds the UI on the client by executing the JavaScript code.
 - Data fetching happens after the page loads, potentially leading to a delay before content appears.

-#### Advantages of CSR:
+#### Advantages of CSR

 - **Fast Initial Deployment**: Easier to deploy and manage since there's no server-rendering setup.
 - **Rich Interactivity**: Great for SPAs (Single Page Applications) with dynamic, highly interactive UI elements.
 - **Simplified Development**: Client-side data fetching and rendering simplify development in many scenarios.

-#### Disadvantages of CSR:
+#### Disadvantages of CSR

 - **Initial Load Time**: Users may experience a blank page or loading spinner until the JavaScript bundle downloads and renders.
 - **SEO Challenges**: Since the HTML is minimal, search engines may struggle to crawl and index content, although some modern crawlers can render JavaScript.
 - **Performance**: Large bundles can lead to slow page load times, especially on low-bandwidth connections.

-#### Example in React:
+#### Example in React

 In CSR, data fetching happens on the client side, typically using hooks like `useEffect`.